Performance Sheriffing

 In the event that you have an urgent issue and need help what can you do?

-If you have a question about a bug that was filed and assigned to you reach out to the sheriff who filed the bug on matrix.
-If a performance sheriff is not responsive or you have a question about a bug send a message to the performance sheriffs matrix channel and tag the sheriff.
-If you still have no-one responding you can message any of the following people directly on slack or matrix:
+If you have a question about a bug that was filed and assigned to you reach out to the sheriff who filed the bug on Matrix.
+If a performance sheriff is not responsive or you have a question about a bug send a message to the Performance Sheriffs Matrix channel and tag the sheriff.
+If you still have no-one responding you can message any of the following people directly on Slack or Matrix:

-1.3 Regression and improvement Definition
+1.3 Regression and Improvement Definition

 Whenever we get a performance change we classify it as one of two things, either a regression (worse performance) or an improvement (better performance).